adrianostanley/wc-picturecoupon-plugin/README.md

 ### Acceptance Criteria

-For each of the following acceptance criteria, I'll give a brief description on how it was achieved.
+For each of the following acceptance criteria, I'll give a brief description of how it was achieved.

 It's necessary to point that for the sake of the simplicity of this research project demonstration along with the time constraints, I chose to use most of WordPress and WooCommerce resources.
-The **how can I improve this** section below each criteria shows how I would handle them in a real scenario.
+The **how can I improve this** section below each criterion shows how I would handle them in a real scenario.

 #### 1 - Customers can upload multiple profile pictures